 It should be noted that Belize IBCs that is controlled or managed outside Belize and is not tax resident in Belize are not required to comply with the Economic Substance and are called as “non-included entity”.

 - Conduct core income-generating activities in Belize.
-COGS is specified differently in the Act depending on type of “relevant activities”; and in assessing whether COGS is conducted in Belize, following criteria will be considered:
+CIGA is specified differently in the Act depending on type of “relevant activities”; and in assessing whether CIGA is conducted in Belize, following criteria will be considered:

 - Amount of annual operating expenditure